Where is Uber available?

 Uber Eats driver-partners are expected to:

-- Have at least a year of driving experience.
+- Have at least one year of driving experience.

 - Have a car that’s newer than 1998.